Our Medical Committee

 BSc, MSc, PhD (Auckland)

-Dr Raewyn Poulsen is a Senior Lecturer in the Department of Pharmacology and Clinical Pharmacology at the University of Auckland.
-Following completion of a PhD in Biochemistry at Massey University, she spent 5 years as a postdoctoral researcher at the University of Oxford, UK investigating the cellular signaling events involved in musculoskeletal degeneration.
-After returning to New Zealand, she was awarded a Sir Charles Hercus Health Research Fellowship to continue her work on identifying the cellular and molecular mechanisms involved in chronic musculoskeletal conditions such as osteoarthritis.
-She serves on the editorial board for “Rheumatology” and is a Review Editor for “Frontiers in Pharmacology: Translational Pharmacology”.
+Dr Raewyn Poulsen is a Senior Lecturer and Senior Research Fellow in the Department of Pharmacology and Clinical Pharmacology at the University of Auckland.
+Following completion of a PhD in Biochemistry at Massey University, she spent 5 years as a postdoctoral researcher at the University of Oxford, UK investigating the cellular signalling events involved in musculoskeletal degeneration.
+She now leads a research group investigating the pathophysiology and pharmacological management of chronic musculoskeletal conditions such as osteoarthritis.

 Dr Raewyn Poulsen